History of Perth, Western Australia: Later 19th century (1870–1901)

-First mining boom - the gold rushes (1885 - 1901)
+First mining boom - the gold rushes (1885–1901)

 The discovery of gold in the Kimberley, Murchison and Kalgoorlie regions in the 1880s and 1890s, and the concurrent granting of responsible government to Western Australia in 1890 had a huge impact on the development of Perth.
 The physical nature of the city changed dramatically with economic prosperity and the increase of population as a result of gold rush immigration.
 In one decade the population of the city tripled, from 8,447 in 1891 to 27,553 in 1901.
 By the beginning of the twentieth century, Perth was totally transformed.
 Its streets were lined with elaborately styled multi-storey buildings, many of which were designed by members of a now large architectural profession, and the population had spilled over into new suburbs that encircled the city.

 The location of the central Perth railway station had an enormous influence on the pattern and concentration of land uses within the city.
-With the railway line providing a boundary to the north, and the Government domain to the south, commercial and professional development was concentrated within the city's central axis, bounded by William and Barrack Streets.
+With the railway line providing a boundary to the north, and the Government domain to the south, commercial and professional development was concentrated within the city's central axis, bounded by William and Barrack streets.
 This development was highlighted by the opening of Western Australia's first department store, Boans, in 1895.
-Eventually, several department stores opened in this precinct, including Foy and Gibson, Aherns, Bon Marche, Myers and David Jones.
+Eventually, several department stores opened in this precinct, including Foy & Gibson, Aherns, Bon Marche, Myer and David Jones.
 This created a vibrant walkable district, accessible by public transport, that remains to this day.

 The population growth provided the impetus for the expansion of infrastructure, services, and facilities, although not necessarily fast enough to cater for growing demand.
 In 1893, electricity generation was made available to the city of Perth, and the suburban rail line was extended from Perth to Armadale in the same year.
 In 1898, the Perth Zoo opened.

 In 1897, Fremantle Harbour was officially opened.
 The harbour provided access to the Swan River for larger vessels, made possible after blasting the rocky bar across the Swan River mouth and dredging under the guidance of the colony's Engineer-in-Chief, Charles Yelverton O'Connor.
 The completion of this project set the seal on Fremantle becoming and remaining the main harbour in Western Australia, finally supplanting Albany.

-On 28 September 1899, the first electric tram services commenced, operated by Perth Electric Tramways Ltd, with services from East Perth along Hay Street to Milligan Street.
+On 28 September 1899, the first electric tram services commenced, operated by Perth Electric Tramways, with services from East Perth along Hay Street to Milligan Street.
 The Perth Mint, on Hay Street in East Perth, opened the same year.

-Early 20th century (1902 - 1929)
+Early 20th century (1902–1929)

-Within two years of federation the gold boom had peaked and prospecters were either leaving the state or moving into Perth or the other regions of Western Australia.
+Within two years of federation the gold boom had peaked and prospectors were either leaving the state or moving into Perth or the other regions of Western Australia.

 In 1902, Claremont Teachers College, in the suburb of Claremont, became the first post-secondary educational institute in Western Australia – and eventually a campus of Edith Cowan University before being acquired by the University of Western Australia.